MS Sample Submission Workflow

 - Salts, detergents, non-volatile buffers can interfere with ionization.
 If you have those things in your sample, you may need to desalt.
 Otherwise, you may not see your analyte in the spectrum.
 Learn more about buffers

-- We need to know the concentration of your sample in MOLES.
+- We need to know the concentration of your sample.
 For proteins: number of base pairs, codons, and grams/mL are not helpful.

 - Small compounds ionize BETTER than large compounds.
 If you have a mixture of small and large compounds, the small may suppress the ionization of the large.
 You may need a higher concentration of high MW sample than small MW sample for good signal